 Wesleyan Assurance Society is committed to acting ethically and with integrity and transparency in our business dealings.
 We have robust systems and controls to safeguard against any form of modern slavery taking place within our business or our supply chain.
 Wesleyan has a zero tolerance to slavery and human trafficking.
 This statement covers our direct operations and supply chains.
 It also looks at the steps we are taking to combat the risk of modern slavery and human trafficking within our investment business and our customers and members.

-Scope of Statement
+Scope of statement

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Wesleyan Group’s slavery and human trafficking statement for the financial year commencing 1st January 2023 and ending 31st December 2023.
 It applies to Wesleyan Assurance Society and all of its subsidiary companies, which form the Group.
 During the year, the operating entities within the Group were Wesleyan Assurance Society, Wesleyan Administration Services Ltd, Wesleyan Financial Services Ltd, Practice Plan Ltd, DPAS Ltd, Medenta Finance Limited and Wesleyan Unit Trust Managers Limited.
 Wesleyan Assurance Society is the overall Parent of the Group.